scottseotech/todo-platform/docs/docs/architecture/overview.md

     - Queries Tempo for trace exploration
     - Queries Loki for log analysis
     - Alert routing to Slack for critical events(TODO)
-    - Correlation between traces, metrics, and logs(TODO)
+    - Correlation between traces, metrics, and logs